chauff/cse1500-web-transcripts/_lectures/css.md

 <sup>Rendering of the above HTML document in Firefox.</sup>

 A few remarks about the piece of code :point_up::
 - 🚩 If you look closely, the flags are not images that we link from another source, these are images the browser is *generating*.
 How does that work?
 The [`linear-gradient`](https://developer.mozilla.org/en-US/docs/Web/CSS/linear-gradient) function creates an image on the fly, based on the color gradient information provide.
 This may look odd at first sight, as there is nothing gradual in terms of color changes, but that is due to the manner in which we define the gradient.
 If we were to replace `linear-gradient(black 33%, red 33% 66%, gold 66%)` with `linear-gradient(black, red, gold)` we would see the gradual change of color.
 By setting the color boundary explicitly (e.g. `red 33% 66%`) we achieve the clear-cut color changes we need for our flags.
 Having defined the `linear-gradient` function, we assign the returned image to a `<div>`'s `background` property and our flag is ready.
-Other types of gradients exist such as the [`radial-gradient`](https://developer.mozilla.org/en-US/docs/Web/CSS/radial-gradient) which we employed to style the moon in our Delft weather demo.
+Other types of gradients exist such as the [`radial-gradient`](https://developer.mozilla.org/en-US/docs/Web/CSS/radial-gradient) which we employed to style the moon in our CSS weather demo.
 - How do we assign a flag to a specific `<div>`?
 We simply add the corresponding classname in the `<div>`'s `class` attribute.
 As can be seen, it is possible to assign a number of classes to an element.
 This is quite useful for the board game project to style game fields according to whether or not they contain a game piece.
 - 🚩 If we want to style elements that have a particular set of classes assigned to them, we have a selector for this purpose: `.class1.class2.class3...`.
 - By setting each flag' width and height to 1/3 of the viewport width (`1vw` corresponds to 1% of the viewport width) and 1/3 of the viewport height (`1vh` corresponds to 1% of the viewport height) respectively, we ensure that our grid is always fully shown in the viewport.